amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ### Appendable

 This **java.lang.Appendable** interface specifies the contract to append character values to the implementing class object.
-As an example, the widely used **java.lang.StringBuffer** and **java.lang.StringBuilder** implement this interface.
+As an example, the widely used **java.lang.StringBuffer** and **java.lang.StringBuilder** implement this interface to mutate the sequence of characters.

 ### Closeable